AndreaCignoni/pands-project/README.md

 **Seaborn**

-Lastly, in order to clearly display through *pair plots* my conclusion, I have imported *Seaborn*.
+Lastly, in order to clearly display a graphic overview of the whole dataset through *pair plots*, I have imported *Seaborn*.
 This library is built on top of the *Matplotlib* data visualization library and can perform the exploratory analysis that fits best to show the result of my searches.

-**LOADING THE SET**
+**DATA DESCRIPTION**

-In order to load the data frame, manipulating its information and output a summary of it to display an overview of its main features to a *text file*, I have expanded my knowledge of *Pandas* and its functions following the instruction contained in [pandas.pydata.org](https://pandas.pydata.org/docs/user_guide/10min.html).
-As already pointed out, the data set contains 3 classes of flowers and 50 instances of each species, where each class refers to a type of Iris plant and the 4 types of observations which makes a total of 1 dependent variable – labelled in my work as the *class*- and 4 independent variables – labelled here ‘sepal_length’, ‘sepal width’, ‘petal length’ and ‘petal width’.
-These attributes are expressed as follows:
+To load the data frame, manipulate its content and output a summary of its main features to a *text file*, I have utilised a number of functions provided by *Pandas* and worked on the file referring to [realpython.com](https://realpython.com/working-with-files-in-python/).
+As already pointed out, the data set contains 3 classes of flowers and 50 instances of each species, where each type of iris plant is a dependent variable – labelled in my work as the *class* and denominated *iris setosa*, *iris versicolour* and *iris virginica*- and each set of observations is made of 4 independent variables – ‘sepal_length’, ‘sepal width’, ‘petal length’ and ‘petal width’ and calulcated in centimeters.

-1. sepal length in cm;
-2. sepal width in cm;
-3. petal lenght in cm;
-4. petal width in cm;
-5. class: Iris Setosa; Iris Versicolour; Iris Virginica

 <div align="center">